Phasor/eth-og-client/README.md

 2. Ensure you have node.js installed

-3. Install dependencies locally with:
+3. Change into the app `client` directory and install React app dependencies locally with:

+`cd client`

 `npm install`